Poland probes deadly mushroom poisoning of Afghan evacuees

-WARSAW, Poland (AP) — Prosecutors and police in central Poland are investigating the mushroom poisoning of an Afghan family evacuated from Kabul last month, including a 5-year-old boy who died after the family made soup from death cap mushrooms they found in a Polish forest.
+WARSAW, Poland (AP) — Authorities in central Poland are investigating the mushroom poisoning of an Afghan family evacuated from Kabul last month, including a 5-year-old boy who died after the family made soup from death cap mushrooms they found in a Polish forest.

-The boy’s 6-year-old brother has undergone liver transplants, but doctors at Poland’s main children’s hospital said Friday that his survival prospects were very small.
+The boy’s 6-year-old brother has undergone a liver transplant, but doctors at Poland’s main children’s hospital said Friday that his survival prospects were very small.
 A 17-year-old sister was treated and reported to be in good condition.
+Doctors said the dose of toxins was less damaging to an adult with larger body mass than to children.

 The family of two adults and four children allegedly cooked soup with the highly poisonous mushrooms they found in the forest around a center where they were undergoing a mandatory quarantine.
 They entered the center in Podkowa Lesna, a town near Warsaw, on Aug.
 23.